Creating a multilingual WordPress site is a surprisingly simple way of reaching new audiences and scaling into new markets.

 Weglot is a highly rated multilingual solution for WordPress users.
 It supports over 100 frequently updated languages and is continually expanding to add new dialects.

-Best of all, this platform combines the benefits of automatic translation with the professionalism of human editing, so Weglot users can enjoy the best of both worlds.
+Best of all, this platform combines the benefits of automatic translation with the professionalism of human editing so that Weglot users can enjoy the best of both worlds.

 The plugin also handles international SEO, making your multilingual WordPress site easier for global visitors to search for and find.
 Needless to say, this makes engaging a wider audience much more straightforward.